LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

    A custom Block that sends or receives images should normally inherit from :class:`~crappy.blocks.vision.VisionBlock`, rather than setting :attr:`~crappy.blocks.Block.is_vision_block` itself.
-The :ref:`custom VisionBlock tutorial <5.
-Custom VisionBlocks>` describes the shared-memory lifecycle and image methods, and points to a complete runnable example.
+The :ref:`custom VisionBlock tutorial <tutorials/complex_custom_objects:5. custom visionblocks>` describes the shared-memory lifecycle and image methods, and points to a complete runnable example.